 - Set 1-inch margins for your resume, and space sections out so that they’re easier to read.

-- Order the sections on your resume like this: Header, Objective or Summary, Experience, Education, and “Additional.”
+- Order the sections on your resume like this: Resume header, Objective or Summary, Experience, Education, and “Additional.”

 - Print or save your resume as a PDFto protect the layout.
 Of course, if asked for an MS Word document or something exotic, send that.